Addiction and Schizophrenia Treatment Center in Texas

 How Schizophrenia and Addiction Co-Occur

-Alcohol is frequently used to self-medicate symptoms of schizophrenia, such as anxiety or social withdrawal.
-However, excessive drinking can worsen psychotic symptoms, impair judgment, and interfere with medication efficacy, complicating recovery.
+Alcohol addiction treatment is especially important for individuals with schizophrenia, as alcohol is often used to self-medicate symptoms like anxiety or social withdrawal.
+However, excessive drinking can worsen psychotic symptoms, impair judgment, and interfere with the effectiveness of psychiatric medications, ultimately complicating the recovery process.

 Marijuana use is common among individuals with schizophrenia, but it has been linked to worsening symptoms.
 Cannabis use, especially in early adolescence, may increase the risk of developing schizophrenia in genetically predisposed individuals.

-Heroin use is particularly dangerous for individuals with schizophrenia, as it suppresses emotions and causes dependency.
+Heroin addiction is particularly dangerous for individuals with schizophrenia, as it suppresses emotions and causes dependency.
 Withdrawal can worsen psychotic symptoms, making recovery more challenging.

 Treating Schizophrenia and Addiction